Russell Building: 821 Main Street

 821 Main Street

 For more than 150 years, a single building in Adel Public Square Historic District has been continuously maintained, occupied, and reinvested in by the same family.
 Located at 821 Main Street, it represents one of the most complete and enduring examples of generational preservation in Iowa.
-It was originally built around 1880s as a hardware store and acquired by J.W.
-Russell in 1872 for use as Russell Loan & Title Company.
+It was originally built around 1870 and J.W.
+Russell started using it in 1872 for his Russell Loan & Title Company.
 The Russell Abstract & Tile Company is the oldest business in Adel.

 Today, the property is owned and cared for by the fifth generation of the Glenn family, with a sixth generation actively engaged in both business and preservation efforts.
 The Glenn name reflects a direct continuation of the Russell family line through marriage, when a daughter inherited the business and passed it on under her married name.
 The upper level has been utilized in connection with the business.
 The exterior of the building was renovated in 2012 as part of Adel’s Community Block Development Grant program and the interior of building underwent a total renovation in conjunction with Russell Abstract’s 150th Anniversary in 2023.